 Term or Abbreviation Definition Above moderate-income households Households with an income that is 120% or more of the Area Median Income (AMI) as established by the U.S. Department of Housing and Urban Development (HUD) and California Department of Housing and Community Development (HCD).
 For Orange County, this income limit is \$153,351 or more for a four-person household, as calculated by HCD for 2023 (this is more than 120% of the \$127,800 AMI for Orange County).
-Accessory Dwelling Unit or "ADU" A dwelling unit providing complete independent living facilities for one or more persons that is located on a parcel with another primary, single-family dwelling as defined by Government Code section 65852.2, as may be amended.
+Accessory Dwelling Unit or "ADU" A dwelling unit providing complete independent living facilities for one or more persons that is located on a parcel with another primary, single-family dwelling or multifamily use defined by Government Code section 65852.2, as may be amended.
 Must include permanent provisions for living, sleeping, eating, cooking, and sanitation on the same parcel as the single-family dwelling's location.
 An accessory dwelling unit may be within the same structure as the primary unit, in an attached structure, or in a separate structure on the same parcel.
 AFFH Affirmatively Furthering Fair Housing - a legal requirement that federal agencies and federal grantees further the purposes of the federal Fair Housing Act.
 This term means "taking meaningful actions, in addition to combatting discrimination, that overcome patterns of segregation and foster inclusive communities free from barriers that restrict access to opportunity based on protected characteristics."
 Affordable housing unit A residential dwelling unit which shall be reserved for rent or sale to eligible households based upon housing cost and household income levels at extremely low, very low, low, or moderate income as established by the California Department of Housing and Community Development (HCD) or U.S. Department of Housing and Urban Development (HUD).
-Al Orange County Analysis of Impediments to Fair Housing, 2020 AMI Area Median Income - the median income for the County of Orange as a whole, unless otherwise limited in the document to Unincorporated Census Designated Places (CDPs) and other unincorporated areas.
-Assisted Housing Generally, refers to multi-family rental housing, but may sometimes include single-family owner-occupied units, whose construction, financing, sales price, or rent have been subsidized by federal, state, or local funding programs benefitting very low-, low-, or moderate-income households.
+Al Orange County Analysis of Impediments to Fair Housing, 2020 AMI Area Median Income - the median income for the County of Orange as a whole, unless otherwise limited in the document to Unincorporated Census Designated Places (CDPs) and other Unincorporated areas.
+The methodology for determining the AMI may be different between governmental entities so the AMI may be reported differently among tables.
+Assisted Housing Generally, refers to multifamily rental housing, but may sometimes include single-family owner-occupied units, whose construction, financing, sales price, or rent have been subsidized by federal, state, or local funding programs benefitting very low-, low-, or moderate-income households.
 CDBG Community Development Block Grants - A grant program administered by the U.S. Department of Housing and Urban Development (HUD) on a formula basis for entitled communities, which allots money to cities and counties for housing rehabilitation and community development, including public facility and economic development.
 Census Designated Place or "CDP" Statistical equivalents of incorporated places representing unincorporated communities that do not have a legally defined boundary that are designated by the U.S. Census Bureau.
-For purposes of this 6th Cycle Housing Element, the unincorporated CDPs relevant to the County include Coto de Caza, Ladera Ranch, Las Flores, Midway City, Modjeska, North Tustin, Rancho Mission Viejo, Rossmoor, Silverado and Williams CDPs.
-While these CDPs do not make up the entire population of the unincorporated areas, data from these CDPs was used when data for the unincorporated areas of the County was unavailable.
-In some
+For purposes of this 6th Cycle Housing Element, the Unincorporated CDPs relevant to the County include Coto de Caza, Ladera Ranch, Las Flores, Midway City, Modjeska, North Tustin, Rancho Mission Viejo.